 I started looking for articles about the daily symptoms of Covid19.
 There weren’t a lot.
-I wanted to know to expect on a daily basis, how it progresses.
-There seems to be a a one-week, two-week progression mid-points that could inform whether someone was getting better or worse.
+I wanted to know what to expect on a daily basis, how it progresses.
+There seemed to be a one-week, two-week progression mid-points that could inform whether someone was getting better or worse.
 It was his first week.
 He had gone from an X-ray of clear lungs to fevers, coughing and shortness of breath.
-Is this normal, I kept asking myself.
+Is this normal?
+I kept asking myself.

 We have been told to self-quarantine and self-medicate with off-the-counter medications.
 I had a whole bookcase of cold meds.
 I ran into an article about cough suppressants vs. decongestant, and realized what I had at home (decongestant) wasn’t the one he needed.
 In my full garb of masks and face shields, I went out to pick up more essentials—more bottles of electrolytes, better medication, paper towels, plastic garbage bags, and a new cough suppressant (!!!!)

 Time line Check: Monday - Friday, early symptoms.
 Friday, tested positive, with an X-ray showing normal lungs.
 Weekend, Got worse.
 Fevers, Coughing.
 Shortness of Breath.
 Weakness.